petrelharp/context/model-desc.md

 - 'mutpats' : list of mutation motifs
 - 'selpats' : list of selection motifs
 - 'fixfn' : fixation function that translates differences in selection coefficient to mutation rate multipliers
+- 'nmuts( )': the number of mutation patterns present in that genmatrix